spilman6/courses/pages/version-control-essentials/remote-repos.md

 - **Code Access**: Remote repositories allow you to access your code from anywhere.
 This is especially useful if you work on multiple machines or need to access your code while traveling.

-## Popular Remote Repository Hosting Services
+### Popular Repository Hosts

-- **GitHub**: GitHub is one of the most popular remote repository hosting services.
+- **[GitHub](https://github.com)**: GitHub is one of the most popular remote repository hosting services.
 It offers a user-friendly interface and a wide range of features for collaboration.

-- **Microsoft Azure DevOps**: Azure DevOps is a cloud-based service that provides a range of tools for software development, including remote repository hosting.
+- **[Azure DevOps](https://dev.azure.com)**: Azure DevOps is a cloud-based service that provides a range of tools for software development, including remote repository hosting.

-- **GitLab**: GitLab is another popular remote repository hosting service that offers a wide range of features for collaboration and project management.
+- **[GitLab](https://gitlab.com)**: GitLab is another popular remote repository hosting service that offers a wide range of features for collaboration and project management.

-- **Bitbucket**: Bitbucket is a remote repository hosting service that is particularly popular among teams using Atlassian products like Jira and Confluence.
+- **[Bitbucket](https://bitbucket.org)**: Bitbucket is a remote repository hosting service that is particularly popular among teams using Atlassian products like Jira and Confluence.

-At FVTC, we will be using GitHub and Azure DevOps for our remote repositories.
+At FVTC, we will be using [GitHub](https://github.com) and [Azure DevOps](https://dev.azure.com) for our remote repositories.

-The following courses currently use GitHub:

-- Computer Programming C++
-- Modern JavaScript
-- Advanced JavaScript
-- PHP

-The following courses currently use Azure DevOps:

-- C# Introduction to Programming
-- C# Intermediate Programming
-- ASP.NET
-- Advanced Programming

 ## Creating a Remote Repository

 Creating a remote repository is different depending on the hosting service and the Environment you are using.
 For example, if you're using Git Bash to push a repository to GitHub the process is very different than if you're pusing a Visual Studio project to Azure DevOps.

 We will cover both of these processes (and more) in upcoming sections.

-For now, let's take a look at how to create a remote repository on GitHub.
+For now, let's take a look at how to create a remote repository on GitHub:

-This video will show you how to create a remote repository on GitHub:

 <details open>
     <summary class="video">Show/Hide Video</summary>
     <div class="video-container">
-        <iframe src="https://www.youtube.com/embed/Edk4rCBZzr0" width="100%" height="100%" frameborder="0"
+        <iframe src="https://www.youtube.com/embed/Edk4CBZzr0" width="100%" height="100%" frameborder="0"
             allowfullscreen allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture">
         </iframe>
     </div>